 Most niacin supplements contain between 50-500 mg of niacin per serving.
 But, a dose of 500 mg is about 3,000% and 1,300% higher than the recommended daily and maximum safe dose, respectively!

 Even smaller niacin doses of 50 mg in the form of nicotinic acid may cause skin flushing, as it increases the blood flow of small subcutaneous blood vessels.
 The flushing may be accompanied by a burning or itching sensation.

 But, more serious side effects may occur.
 For instance, headache, rash, dizziness, and a decrease in blood pressure are common side effects of niacin overdose.

-Above all, if you experience adverse effects, you should immediately talk to your health care provider.
+If you experience adverse effects, you should immediately talk to your healthcare provider.
 Furthermore, you should decrease the daily dose.
 Also, if you take niacin supplements in the form of nicotinic acid and experience side effects, you could take them with food.